waittim/graph-fraud-detection/README.md

 ### 4. After training

-The trained models and related files will be save into the `./model` fold.
+The trained models and related files will be save into the `./model` folder.

 ## Results